 Even as a generalist, an independent PM always focuses on specific industries.

-Therefore, I put a great effort into including trends and keywords that highlight my achievements in IT and digital transformation.
+Therefore, I put a great effort into including relevant project management trends and keywords that highlight my achievements in IT and digital transformation.

 You can have a similar approach in almost any sector.